Covid-19: Four more deaths and 1,476 new coronavirus cases in NI

 Source: Department of Health Northern Ireland

-Another 5,634 cases of coronavirus were reported in the Republic of Ireland on Monday, up from 4,181 on Sunday.
+Another 3,666 cases of coronavirus were reported in the Republic of Ireland on Tuesday, down from 5,634 on Monday.

 That figure, which is subject to revision, is updated weekly and includes "probable and possible" Covid-19-linked deaths.